Drop-in yoga classes every weekday in St Paul's

 Friday night meditation

-We offer a Meditation class every Friday evening, a practice that uses sound and still sitting meditation to relax into the present moment.
+We offer a Meditation class on selected Friday evenings (see the schedule).
+We share a practice that uses sound and still sitting meditation to relax into the present moment.
 We cultivate a willingness to soften into whatever we find when we relax within, whether that is strong feeling, no feeling, or thoughts.
 Through this willingness to feel the now-moment, our capacity to rest in honesty with our own experience increases, and with it, our sense of being at home.

 Following the meditation there is a Q&A where we talk about areas of our experience we are struggling with, to unravel the deepest source of the struggle.